ayaegashi/agathas-library/DESIGN.md

 -SQL-
 We implemented a database consisting of five tables.
 These tables are authors, favorites, users, stories, and submissions.
 In "authors", we have the author_id and name columns.
 Author_id automatically increments, and can be linked to the "stories" table by setting authors.author_id=stories.author_id.
-Initially when we created the table, we created columns for "first name" and "last name" as we thought this might make our search function run smoother.
-However, using the SQL keyword "LIKE", we no longer needed these columns.
-(We found that sqlite does not allow one to delete columns).
 This table keeps track of all the authors, as the name implies, as well as the authors of newly submitted stories that the admin approves.
 "Favorites" consists of story_id and user_id and stores information about which user liked what story.
 Story_id is used to link to the stories table and user_id is used to link to the users table.
 "Users" manages all the users who have registered.
 It has user_id, username, pass_hash, first_name, and admin columns.
 These are used in various pages, namely user_id is used to see which user is in the current session.
 The admin column is made a global variable by setting it to session["admin"].
 This boolean allows us to decide whether or not to reveal the "Admin" tab on the navigation bar.
 "Stories" is the heart of our website and stores story_id, title, story, clicks, finished and author_id.
-We initially were planning on tracking whether users finish stories by incrementing the "finished" column by one each time a user finished the story but we decided to not implement this feature.
+The 'clicks' columns tracks how many times a story has been viewed, which determines the order in which the stories are displayed to users in \browse.
 Lastly, "submissions" is the table that stories sent by users result in.
 It consists of story_id, title, story, email, author, approved, timestamp, and deleted columns.
 The approved and deleted columns are important to decide whether or not to display a story on the "Admin" page (if a story has columns deleted=TRUE and/or approved=TRUE it will not appear to the admin).